psalaets/gulp-src-viewer/README.md

 ## What this does

-Launches local server that creates a webpage where you can enter globs and it shows what files are returned by `gulp.src()`.
+Launches locally-served page that shows what files are returned by `gulp.src()` based on globs you enter.

 ## Install